ReactiveDrop/reactivedrop_translations/CONTRIBUTING.md

 ## File encoding
 Make sure your text editor preserves file encodings.
 New files need to have the same encoding as their english counterparts (eg. labsmail1_czech.txt needs to be UTF-8 encoded just like labsmail1_english.txt).
 If you use Notepad++ you can see the file's encoding in the menu Encoding.
 Visual Studio Code shows the files encoding in its status bar.
+Most files use UTF-8 with BOM.

 ## Special characters and placeholders
 Quotation marks inside your translations need to be escaped like this `\"Space Station\"`.